cchanto/GCP-Static-Website/README.md

 Terraform: Ensure you have Terraform v0.12.26 or later installed.
 Google Cloud SDK: Authenticate via Google Cloud SDK if running locally.

-## Project Structure

-Below is the directory structure of the project:

-## Project Structure

-Below is the directory structure of the project:

 ## Requirements
 Google Cloud Project: You need a Google Cloud project with billing enabled.
 Terraform: Ensure you have Terraform v0.12.26 or later installed.